 I didn’t have weight issues, so I thought.
 I entered college as a young woman who played competitive sports for the past 4 years, who’s favorite meal was salty chips/french fries and ice cream.
 I rarely weighed myself and to be honest, I remember fondly when the scale wasn’t a stressor for me rather it was a non issue because I focused on my clothing and how I looked.
 I didn’t gain much weight the first year.
 I gained it the second, third and kept gaining until I was proposed to.
 Once my boyfriend put a ring on it, I stepped on a scale and almost fainted.
 I was overweight!!!
 And that’s how I found Weight Watchers and my destructive relationship with the scale began.

-I joined and I was a Weight Watchers success, however the success was always short lived and I did not feel great before, during and after the weightloss.
+I joined and I was a Weight Watchers success, however the success was always short lived.
+I did not feel great before, during and after the weightloss.
 I counted points, ate a ton of zero point foods which included all vegetables and fruit.
-I trained for the LA Marathon and completed it in 7 hours!
+I trained for the LA Marathon and completed it in 7 hours, walking the whole 26.2 miles!
+WHOA!
 I was exercising, counting points and the combination moved the scale favorably to where I wanted.
 I ate every 1-2 hours, I was eating all the time.
 I had fruit in my bag, carrots at my desk at work, heck I ate so much of it because they didn’t have any points.
 Fat and protein had the most points so I ate very little of them.
 I needed to eat because my energy levels declined shortly after I ate.
 I rarely felt satiated.
 I felt hunger.
 I had brain fog.
 I struggled to stay awake and alert.
 I also felt depressed.
 Even though the scale showed I was heading in the right direction, my body and mind felt weak.
 But I kept at it though, hoping I’d find happiness in my smaller jean size.
 And I did, but it was temporary.
 I liked how I looked in the mirror and how my clothes fit but I was struggling to maintain my energy level and my emotions.
 The wedding stress did not help but I powered through, I had a dress to fit into!

 I had my last ‘weigh in’ at Weight Watchers the week before my wedding.
 I had reached goal weight, now I would start maintenance.
 Maintenance allowed more points, same zero foods.
 I was ecstatic!
 I reached my goal, my wedding dress fit, I was skinny and I was excited for my wedding day:)